 A few weeks after launching the Type 4 platform, I knew I needed to write things down more than ever.
 I printed out a template from Confessions of a Homeschooler and punched out holes to create my own planner.
-For a first timer, and with my budget, it was a great help.
+For a first-timer, and with my budget, it was a great help.
 I was able to write down ideas for future posts, track giveaways, plan for potential events and keep track of stats for the blogs and social media accounts.

-Schedule, Schedule and Schedule some More
+Schedule, Schedule, and Schedule some More

-There are occasions when I share flight deals instantly, but the majority of my posts are automated via wordpress, Buffer or Hootsuite.
+There are occasions when I share flight deals instantly, but the majority of my posts are automated via WordPress, Buffer or Hootsuite.
 I also have a WordPress plugin, sharing old blog posts to Facebook and Twitter.
 If you’re not scheduling posts, I highly recommend it.
 It saves so much time.
 There is also a great tool called IFTT that links to your social media account to automate posts.
 Do your research to see which tool works best for you and your platform(s).

 Know When to Take a Break

 Right now, my personal blog is just that – personal.
 If you’re thinking about expanding your blog, guest bloggers and hiring contributors are definitely great options.
-As the weeks and months go by I’m sure I will tweak some things, but these three options have been working pretty well for me for the past 6 months or more.
+As the weeks and months go by I’m sure I will tweak some things, but these options have been working pretty well for me for the past 6 months or more.
 If you have any tools or tips you use to manage multiple blogs or your general time, share them below.